sophistique-chat/project-2-memory-game/README.md

 ----
 * Session timer is showing the time left until the game stops.
 * Stars counter displays a rotating star indicating the current score.
+* Moves counter displays current number of moves.
 * Matched and unmatched pairs of cards display corresponding animation.
-* The Game counts the amount of time taken to win and displays it when all 16 cards are matched.
+* The Game counts the amount of time and moves taken to win and displays it when all 16 cards are matched.
 * The Game is optimized for various screen sizes.
 ----
 ----